ruaridhcostello/web322-main/notes/week01.md

 <td><img src="/web322/media/uploads/2018/09/performance-tab-4.png" /></td>

-<td>**Performance Panel:** enables a tool that allows developers to record and analyze all the activity in their applications as they run.
+<td><strong>Performance Panel:</strong> enables a tool that allows developers to record and analyze all the activity in their applications as they run.
 It’s the best place to start investigating perceived performance issues.
 This is done by recording a timeline of every event that occurs after a page loads and analyzing the corresponding FPS, CPU, and network requests.</td>

 </tr>